garrettdeal89/vacation-planner/README.md

 # Vacation Planner

-An Android application developed as a capstone project for Western Governors University.
+A full-stack Android application developed for vacation and excursion planning.

 ## Features